Responsible Use

 Secondhand Smoke

-Mixing Marijuana and Alcohol
+Don’t Mix Marijuana and Alcohol

 Using alcohol and marijuana together results in greater impairment than either substance alone.
 While more research is needed, combining substances is associated with greater risks.
-When alcohol and cannabis are used together, it enhances the effects of both drugs, and can lead to harmful health consequences.
+When alcohol and cannabis are used together, it enhances the effects of both drugs and can lead to harmful health consequences.
 Alcohol may also increase the length of time tetrahydrocannabinol (THC) stays in the body.

-Driving when you are impaired or “high” is dangerous and illegal, and you could be charged with Operating Under the Influence (OUI).
+Driving when you are impaired or “high” is dangerous and illegal, and you could be charged with Operating Under the Influence.
 Cannabis may affect your ability to drive safely by slowing your reaction time, impacting your decision-making, and reducing your ability to attend to more than one thing at a time.
 The effects can last different lengths of time for different people; your tolerance, metabolism, and the type of product you consume all make a difference.

 Just like alcohol, there are open container laws for marijuana.
 You cannot have an open container of cannabis in the passenger area of your car or anywhere the public has access.
 For more information, see Know the Laws.